-For an input image frame, most of the previous gaze correction systems synthesize a novel view of a scene from a virtual viewpoint co-located with the screen [Yang and Zhang, 2002, Criminisi et al., 2003, Cham et al., 2002, Yip and Jin, 2003].
-Alternatively, a virtual view restricted to the face region is synthesized and stitched into the original video stream [Kuster et al., 2012, Giger et al., 2014].
-Novel view synthesis is however a challenging task, even in constrained conditions, due to such effects as (dis-)occlusion and geometry estimation uncertainties (Figure 1.15).
-Stitching real and synthetic views can alleviate some of these problems, but often results in distortions due to multi-perspective nature of the stitched images.
+For an input image frame, most previous systems for gaze correction synthesize a novel view of a scene from a virtual viewpoint co-located with the screen [54, 55, 57, 58].
+Alternatively, a virtual view restricted to the face region is synthesized and stitched into the original video stream [11, 17].
+Novel view synthesis is however a challenging task, even in constrained conditions, due to such effects as (dis)-occlusion and geometry estimation uncertainties Figure 1.15.
+Stitching real and synthetic views can alleviate some of these problems, but often results in distortions due to the multiperspective nature of the stitched images.

 I suggest not to attempt to synthesize a view for a virtual camera.
 Instead, methods which are described in this work emulate the change in the appearance resulting from a person changing her/his gaze direction by a certain angle (e.g. ten degrees upwards), while keeping the head pose unchanged (Figure 2.4).
-Emulating such gaze redirection is also challenging, as it is associated with:
+Emulating such gaze redirection is also challenging, as it is associated with

-• complex non-rigid motion of eye muscles, eyelids and eyeballs,
+- complex non-rigid motion of eye muscles, eyelids, and eyeballs, - complex occlusion/dis-occlusion of the eyeballs by the eyelids,